Tackle Emerging Problems

 - Environmental studies—ground, water, and air pollution

-- Molecular Dynamics—simulation of atom and molecule behavior
+- Molecular Dynamics, Density Functional Theory—simulation of atomic, molecular, and mechanical behavior

 - Computational Chemistry—simulation of chemical processes